Meira – Low Profile 40% Ortho

 Switches are available for purchase from NovelKeys, with heavy and thick-click versions as well.
 Keycaps are produced by Kailh specifically for the Choc key switches, and are also available through NovelKeys: blanks or legends.

-or stainless steel (stainless steel is sold out).
+There are 4 options for top and bottom plates currently available: PCB-material(FR4), clear acrylic (1.5mm top, 3mm bottom), aluminum and brass.
 Mid layers are laser cut from clear acrylic.
-The PCBs for the Meira itself as well as the top and bottom plates are white.
+The PCBs for the Meira itself as well as the top and bottom PCB plates are white.
 Screws and standoffs are provided with the base kit.

-The base kit includes all diodes, ICs, and resistors required.
-All SMD components will be soldered, so the only soldering required will be the ProMicr/Feather controller, switches, and LEDs if you want them; all through-hole soldering.
-LEDs are supported in surface mount or through hole, but I only have SMD available for sale.
-Soldering is available for SMD LEDs.
-If you want to use through-hole LEDs, SpaceCat has 2x3x4 in a variety of colors which work well.
+The version 1.5 PCB now includes all components onboard, so the only soldering required will be switches, and LEDs if you want them; all through-hole soldering.
+LEDs are supported in surface mount or through hole.
+If you want to use through-hole LEDs, SpaceCat Design has 2x3x4 and 1.8mm LEDs in a variety of colors which work well.
+You can solder surface mount LEDs in 1206, 0805, or similar size package over the through-hole pads.
+The pads are enlarged and square-shaped to simplify SMD soldering.